SCT4SP/constexpr_shared_ptr/readme.md

 One enabler of `constexpr` `shared_ptr` is the implementation of adopted proposal P2738 in GCC and Clang; which allows `constexpr` casting from `void*`;
-visible in the `get_deleter` implementation. `constexpr` incompatible atomic operations have been avoided, under the asumption that constant expression evaluation will be single-threaded (see `_M_add_ref_copy` in `shared_ptr_base.h` for example).
+visible in the `get_deleter` implementation. `constexpr` incompatible atomic operations have been avoided, under the assumption that constant expression evaluation will be single-threaded (see `_M_get_use_count` in `shared_ptr_base.h` for example).
 Then, the libstdc++ implementation of the `std::make_shared*` and `std::allocate_shared*` families were making use of a single (untyped) allocation to store both the control block, and the managed